owlbarn/tutorial/book/symbolic/README.md

 **Multiple output**

 Most of the operators are straightforward to implement, but some of them returns multiple symbols as return.

-Some symbol generates multiple outputs.
 In that case, an operation returns not a node, but a tuple or, when output numbers are uncertain, an array of nodes.
+For example, the `MaxPool` operation returns two outputs, one is the normal maxpooling result, and the other is the corresponding tensor that contains indices of the selected values during pooling.
+Or we have the `Split` operation that splits a tensor into a list of tensors, along the specified axis.
+It returns an array of symbols.

 ### Engines